Sharpsburg, Pennsylvania: Guyasuta and the Seneca People

 The Borough of Sharpsburg is located along the Allegheny River just over 5 mi outside of downtown Pittsburgh.
 Sharpsburg has a rich history dating back to the 18th century when the Seneca people settled into the area.
 One Seneca in particular, Guyasuta, has a special connection to the community.

 Guyasuta was a strong warrior and skilled hunter.
-He was chosen by George Washington to be a hunter guide with his party in 1753.
+He accompanied George Washington as a hunter guide with his party in 1753.
 When the two met again in Ohio 17 years later, General Washington greeted him with warmth and affection.
 In 1758, Guyasuta was involved in a bitter battle at Grant's Hill, where the Allegheny County Courthouse stands today.
 In the early 1760s, Guyasuta sought peace with the British Army.
 Guyasuta's peace efforts culminated in a peace treaty, in which the government received a tract of land in what is now western Pennsylvania.
-James O'Hara, who had purchased a portion of the river land, donated a small portion of it, where Sharpsburg is today, to Guyasuta.
+General James O'Hara, who had purchased a portion of the river land, donated a small portion of it, where Sharpsburg is today, to Guyasuta.